ubc-library-rc/rc-docs/docs/usingthercspaces/qualtricsdownload.md

 5. On the Download Data Table pop-up screen, choose the file type you would like to select (e.g. Excel, CSV), and click the "Download" button in the bottom-left corner.
 Leave the default options ("Download all fields" and "Use choice text") selected.
 ![](../../assets/images/data_download_popup_screen.png)
 ## Downloading pre-filtered data only
-<p>Qualtrics provides the option of exporting only specified data.
-To do this, you will need to format the data page to reflect the data you would like to include/exclude.</p>
+Qualtrics provides the option of exporting only specified data.
+To do this, you will need to format the data page to reflect the data you would like to include/exclude.

 <b>To hide a column:</b> Click on the column header.
 Select "Hide".
 ![](../../assets/images/hide_column.png)
 <b>To insert a column in a specific location:</b> Hover over a column header adjacent to where you'd like to insert the new column.
 Click on the "+" sign that appears on the side where you'd like to insert the new column.
 Select the name of the data you'd like to insert.